Home » Blog » How To Protect Hardwood Floors From Pets

 Training your pets to refrain from scratching the hardwood floors is essential in maintaining their pristine condition.
 Discourage scratching behavior by providing appropriate alternatives such as scratching posts or boards.
 Applying pet-safe repellents or deterrents to the areas where scratching is a concern can also be effective in redirecting their behavior.

-See also How To Get Dried Dog Poop Off Hardwood Floors
+See also How to Get Ink off Hardwood Floor

 Encouraging use of pet beds and toys